rustfoundation/foundation.rust-lang.org/policies/statement-on-global-regulations.md

 ## Security Vulnerability Pre-Disclosure Lists

-To mitigate the impact of security vulnerabilities on the Rust community, the Rust Project maintains a<span style="text-decoration:underline;"> security policy</span> that encourages the private disclosure of vulnerability information to the Rust security team, and provides for the pre-disclosure of security fixes via the Rust security mailing shortly before their public disclosure.
+To mitigate the impact of security vulnerabilities on the Rust community, the Rust Project maintains a [security policy] that encourages the private disclosure of vulnerability information to the Rust security team, and provides for the pre-disclosure of security fixes via the Rust security mailing shortly before their public disclosure.
 Materials submitted privately, with the intention that they will be made publicly available if accepted for publication, are deemed “published” and therefore not controlled under the EAR.[^4]

 ## Other Activities